Sexual health services are free and available to everyone, regardless of sex, age, ethnic origin and sexual orientation.

 A sexual assault referral centre is a place you can find help and medical care, and where you will be taken seriously.
 The service is free and you don't need a referral.
 Everything you talk about is confidential, and the service will not inform the police unless you tell them to.
 You can access the service 24 hours.

-A sexual assault referral centre can arrange for you to have tests for sexually transmitted infections (STIs), a medicine to reduce your chance of getting HIV and emergency contraception if you need them.
+A sexual assault referral centre can arrange for you to have tests for STIs, a medicine to reduce your chance of getting HIV and emergency contraception if you need them.
 They can also sometimes take samples soon after the assault that can be stored in case you want to report it to the police.

 It is your decision if you want to tell the police or not.
 If you do, you will be supported by a specially trained police officer and a specially trained doctor.